-Impaired Loans: Impairment of a loan is based on a loan's observable market price or the fair value of the collateral of a collateral-dependent loan.
+Impaired Loans: Impairment of a loan is based on a loan's observable market price, the fair value of the collateral of a collateral-dependent loan or the discounted cash flow method.
 Fair value of the loan's collateral, when the loan is dependent on collateral, is determined by appraisals or independent valuation which is then adjusted for the cost related to liquidation of the collateral.
 The value of business equipment is based upon an outside appraisal, if deemed significant, or the net book value on the applicable business' financial statements if not considered significant using observable market data.
 Likewise, values for inventory and accounts receivables collateral are based on financial statement balances or aging reports.
-The Company had no impaired loans as of December 31, 2015 or 2014.
+The Company had no impaired loans as of December 31, 2016 or 2015.

 Note 10.
-Commitments, Contingencies and Subsequent Events

 Significant Contracts

-During 2014, the Company entered into an agreement with another CDFI to provide accounting and data processing services, including loan servicing.
+During 2014, the Company entered into an agreement with another CDFI, Virginia Community Capital ("VCC"), to provide accounting and data processing services, including loan servicing.
 Under the terms of the contract, ACC paid an initial set-up fee and a monthly fee of \$4,292, as well as additional fees for out of scope services as needed.
-ACC paid \$44,176 and \$93,202 under this agreement during the years ended December 31, 2015 and 2014, respectively.
+ACC paid \$51,520 and \$44,176 under this agreement during the years ended December 31, 2016 and 2015, respectively.
+A member of VCC's management team serves on the Board of Directors of the Company.
+This contract was made as an arm's length transaction and was approved by the Company's Board of Directors.